ibra-kdbra/Cpp_Projects/README.md

 ### [InjectHook](./InjectHook)

 A lightweight C++ library designed for function interception within injected DLLs, providing a streamlined approach to modifying application behavior at runtime.
-Ideal for educational purposes, debugging, and dynamic software analysis.
+It is ideal for educational purposes, debugging, and dynamic software analysis.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>